-Fall temperatures will be here soon and with it comes all things pumpkin.
+Fall temperatures are hopefully on the way and with them comes all things pumpkin.
 Pumpkin bread, pumpkin soup, pumpkin crepes, pumpkin roll and of course, pumpkin spice lattes are about to come into season in a very big way.
-Sweater weather is almost here ya’ll!
+Sweater weather with its apple picking and pumpkin patches on the weekend is almost here ya’ll!

 What Are the Benefits of Freezing Pumpkin?